 - 1824: Uprising at Santa Barbara, La Purisima, and Santa Inez Missions were sparked by the public flogging of a native from La Purisima—hundreds of Chumash armed themselves with bows and arrows, took control of Santa Inez mission, burned soldier’s quarters.
 They held out for a month at La Purisima, before they surrendered to a military armed with cannons.

 - 1830: Two hundred ninety Indians broke free of missions and set up a farming community near Bakersfield.
 They were found healthy and flourishing 10 years later by a traveling fur trapper.

 - 1830: Cunning assassinations began to take their toll on Mission staff.

 - 1834: Indians cultivated and maintained 10,000 acres of land for missions and constructed large scale irrigation systems.

 - 1835: Mexico secularizes the Spanish missions.
 At that time, most Native American populations were only a fraction of previous their peak populations as a result of attrition or death.

-- 1860s: The migrant work force was composed of Native Americans, whites, Californios, and Mexicans are migrant labor force.
+- 1860s: The migrant work force was composed of Native Americans, whites, Californios, and Mexicans.

 Insert statistics about disease.